Vinnie Pasquantino Player Props: Royals vs. Twins

 Vinnie Pasquantino At The Plate

+- Pasquantino has 26 hits and an OBP of .377 to go with a slugging percentage of .522.
+All three of those stats rank first among Kansas City hitters this season.

-- Among qualifying hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 33rd, and he is 40th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 41st, his on-base percentage ranks 36th, and he is 33rd in the league in slugging.

-- Pasquantino is batting .333 with one homer during his last outings and is riding a four-game hitting streak.
+- Pasquantino enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .381 with two homers.

-- In 68.0% of his 25 games this season, Pasquantino has picked up at least one hit.
-He's also had six multi-hit games.
+- In 69.2% of his games this season (18 of 26), Pasquantino has picked up at least one hit, and in six of those games (23.1%) he recorded at least two.

-- Pasquantino has driven in a run in six games this year (24.0%), including one multiple-RBI game.
+- In seven games this year, Pasquantino has picked up an RBI, with more than one RBI once.

-- In 10 of 25 games this season, he has scored, including multiple runs once.
+- In 11 of 26 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.